justinHe123/WDFtoTXT/README.md

-To install dependencies, run the following command.
+To install the script, use pip.

-	pip3 install requirements.txt
+	pip3 install .

-If running into issues with wheels, run the following commands instead.
+If running into issues with wheels, run the following commands before running the command above..

 	pip3 install cython pybind11

 	pip3 install --no-binary :all: --no-use-pep517 numpy

-	pip3 install renishawWiRE

-If you want to run wdftotxt from anywhere in your system, you can do one of the following:

-NOTE: Be careful when doing these

-	1. Move wdftotxt to a directory in your PATH (recommended: /usr/local/bin, atleast on mac)

-	2. Add the directory of wdftotxt to your PATH

-	3. (If using a virtual environment) Copy wdftotxt to your environment's bin folder

-		cp wdftotxt ENVIR_NAME/bin/wdftotxt

 # Usage